Abrar3616/GTA_Simulator/README.md

 A realtime simulator with motion blur for computor vision community using Grand Theft Auto V (GTA-V)

 ## About
 GTA_Simulator is a realtime simulator that uses GTA-V as the source and has the option to add three levels of motion blur to the source.
 It extracts images and 6D poses against those images from the GTA-V game using the ScriptHookV library.
 It is based on G2D: from GTA to Data by Anh-Dzung Doan et. al. However in contrast to that work we propose a realtime data extraction algorithm.
-After extraction these images and poses are then saved in a network shared folder for another PC to access and use for mapping etc. This System uses two PC's with GPUs, one a windows 10 PC that runs the GTA-V game and the data extraction algorithm and one a Ubuntu 16.04 PC that uses that data as a feed to a mapping algorithm like ORB-SLAM etc. with or without added motion blur.
+After extraction, these images and 6D poses are then saved in a network shared folder for another PC to access and use for mapping etc. This System uses two PC's with GPUs, one a windows 10 PC that runs the GTA-V game and the data extraction algorithm and one a Ubuntu 16.04 PC that uses that data as a feed to a mapping algorithm like ORB-SLAM etc. with or without added motion blur.

 ## Pre-requisites
 The following are the pre-requisites that need to fulfilled: